codio-content/cs-intro-python-operators/.guides/content/13-2-Random-numbers-6e7c.md

 The <span>random</span> module also provides functions to generate random values from continuous distributions including Gaussian, exponential, gamma, and a few more.

-Write a function named `choose_from_hist` that takes a histogram as defined in Section [histogram] and returns a random value from the histogram, chosen with probability in proportion to frequency.
+5. Write a function named `choose_from_hist` that takes a histogram as defined in Section 11.2 and returns a random value from the histogram, chosen with probability in proportion to frequency.
 For example, for this histogram:

     >>> t = ['a', 'a', 'b']
     >>> hist = histogram(t)
     >>> hist
     {'a': 2, 'b': 1}

    your function should return `'a'` with probability $2/3$ and `'b'` with probability $1/3$.